 If the phases and steps of the software development life cycle are followed strictly and properly we will be able to develop a product that is exceptionally good.
-As discussed earlier all the phases of the software development life cycle are precise and cover all the aspects that need to be covered for the creation of a software that is according to the customer and stakeholders requirements.
+As discussed earlier all the phases of the software development life cycle are precise and cover all the aspects that need to be covered for the creation of software that is according to the customer and stakeholders requirements.
 The documentation done in the software development life cycle helps the developers get a proper guideline of what they have to create and what is the requirement of the customer whereas for customers the documentation helps them get an idea of what they are getting and if they need to change anything they can.
-This results in creation of a product that will definitely beat you competitors and make your customers want to work with you on more projects.
-Some of the pros of software development life cycle are as follows:
+This results in creation of a product that will definitely beat your competitors and make your customers want to work with you on more projects.
+Some of the pros of the software development life cycle are as follows:

 - Cost efficient

 - Helps define proper roles for employees and improves transparency in workplace

 - Minimal risk potential when the project is deployed